hkarbasi/Trend-Detection/README.md

 ===============

 This project is to find topics and temporal trends in a corpus using **LDA** and **Cox-Stuart** trend test.
-It is a scalable and parallel framework and it can be used for large dataset as well.
+It is a scalable and parallel framework and it can be used for large datasets as well.

 The entire work has been broken down to 7 python notebooks as following: